 - in vitro fertilization (where the woman's eggs are retrieved from her uterus, fertilized with the man’s sperm in a lab, then implanted back into the uterus - a surrogate with a healthy uterus, donor eggs, or donor sperm may be used if the couple cannot use their own)

-There are certain factors that will determine the probability that these treatments will be a success.
+that will determine the probability that these treatments will be a success.
 A good doctor will be sure to communicate all of these to you before starting your treatments and getting your hopes high.
 These factors include:

 Being an older woman means that there are fewer eggs to fertilize and that their quality is lower as well.
 The live birth IVF success rate for women under 35 is 40%.
 For women over the age of 42, the average success rate is 4%.